birdscioly/BirdSO/eventsups.md

 ## Event Supervisors

 Our alumni event supervisors are chosen for their experience in their respective events.
 The event supervisors list will be released on February 13th, 2021.

+If you are an alumni that is interested in volunteering, fill out our event supervisor application here: https://forms.gle/evYdDVc9jrXorRpi9.